Low$_2$ computably enumerable sets have hyperhypersimple supersets: Atomless supersets

-We start by verifying that \cref{prop:atomless:main_true_path_lemma} holds for the root. (a) is vacuous in this case; (b) is as in \cref{lem:maximal:main_true_path_lemma}.
-As mentioned above, this is the only part of the proof in which we use the fact that we used the true-stage enumeration of~$A$.
+We start the inductive verification of \cref{prop:atomless:main_true_path_lemma} by verifying that it holds for the root. (a) is vacuous in this case; (b) is as in \cref{lem:maximal:main_true_path_lemma}.
+We note that this is the only part of the proof in which we use the fact that we are using the true-stage enumeration of~$A$.